Explore Jobs

 4. Am I obligated to tell my employer I have cancer?

-No, you are not obligated to tell your employer you have cancer.
-You are protected under the law if you choose not to inform your employer that you have cancer.
-However, to receive significant FMLA benefits, your employer will need to be informed.
-They can’t approve a 12-week absence if they’re unaware of why you need it.
+No, you are not required to disclose your cancer diagnosis to your employer.
+You are protected under the law if you choose not to share this information.
+However, to access FMLA benefits, your employer must be informed to approve your 12-week absence.

 5. How long after treatment can I return to work?